gangdong/gangdong.github.io/_posts/2021-04-13-Blog-speeding-up-loadtime.markdown

 ## Google Fonts

-Google Fonts is beautiful!
+Google Fonts are beautiful!
 I was using four fonts in my blog.
 I introduced them in the `head.html`, the load of fonts slows the page speed more or less.

 However, after some works, I haven't been able to find a good way to accelerate the acquisition of the fonts.
 I will keep my eyes on it!